krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/migration-guides/repositorypermission-migration.md

     name: connectorconfig-sample
 ```

+Note that:
-Note that the `RepositoryPermission` resource is referecing a `ConnectorConfig` resource and a `Project` resource, which are both managed by the Azure DevOps Provider "classic".
+- the `RepositoryPermission` resource is referecing a `ConnectorConfig` resource and a `Project` resource, which are both managed by the Azure DevOps Provider "classic".

 To ensure that the old version of the resource is not reconciled while you are migrating to the new version, you should set the `krateo.io/paused: true` annotation.
 You can do this by running the following commands: